OpaceDigitalAgency/stories/TASK.md

   - Simplified autoloader to pure PSR-4 in index.php ✓
   - Added direct include of Router class as a sanity check ✓
   - Aligned test script with the real bootstrap ✓
+10. Fix Dashboard Data Display and Stories API Endpoint ✓
+    - Document the complete database schema in PLANNING.md for reference ✓
+    - Fix dashboard data display to accurately reflect the database structure ✓
+    - Add missing fields to the dashboard for all content types ✓
+    - Remove inconsistent fields not present in the database schema ✓
+    - Fix Stories API endpoint 500 Server Error when accessing individual stories ✓
+    - Remove reference to non-existent `cover_url` column in the database query ✓